 A budget, including estimated income and expenses, should be developed and approved by the membership annually.

 Keep track of your expenses each month and at the end of the year, which will help you create the Annual Financial Report, which you can then copy into the charter document.
-In essence, this spreadsheet is both check register and treasurer’s report.
+In essence, this spreadsheet is both the check register and the treasurer’s report.
 For a club, it is recommended that the youth treasurer and the adult adviser to the treasurer both maintain a copy of this spreadsheet.

 New Treasurer Transitions